-Having invested in the development of our locality models, bringing greater levels of integration and co-location of teams, we are developing this further, as a part of our ambition for Place Based (Borough) Partnerships to take a greater role in the commissioning and provision of services.
-Increasingly this will draw in the wider range of services than our current community models deliver, such as housing, general practice, voluntary sector services and so on.
+Having invested in the development of our locality models, bringing greater levels of integration and co-location of teams, we are developing this further with the creation of borough partnership boards which will go live in September 2022 to take a greater role in the commissioning and transforming the provision of services.
+Increasingly this will draw in the wider range of services than our current community models deliver, such as housing, general practice, voluntary sector services, social care providers and so on.